0xcert/docs/framework/v2/api/wanchain-connectors.md

 - Update account abilities

 Since we have multiple participants in an order, there are four different ways to interact with it, resulting in four `ActionsOrder`s differentiating only in the way participants interact with it, namely:
 - `FixedActionsOrder` - All participants are known and set in the order.
-Only the last defined participant can peform the order, other participants have to provide signatures.
+Only the last defined participant can perform the order, other participants have to provide signatures.
 - `SignedFixedActionsOrder` - All participants are known and set in the order.
 All participants have to provide signatures.
 Any participant can perform the order.
 - `DynamicActionsOrder` - The last participant can be unknown or "any".
 All defined participants have to provide signatures.
 Any participant can peform the order and automatically becomes the last participant.
 - `SignedDynamicActionsOrder` - The last participant can be unknown or "any".
 All defined participants have to provide signatures, the last or "any" participant, as well.
 Any participant can perform the order.

 Let's illustrate the above concepts through an example.
 Let's say we want to sell two CryptoKitties for 5.000 ZXC.
 To allow anyone to buy it, we would use a `DynamicActionsOrder`, since we do not need to set the `receiverId` of the CryptoKitties and neither the `senderId` of ZXC.
 This means that anyone that wants to perform the order will automatically become the empty recipient/sender with whom we will exchange the assets.
 If we use the same case, but this time, we want to sell our CryptoKitties to Bob for 5.000 ZXC, we will use `FixedActionsOrder`, so that we can specify the exact receiver.
-Now, let's say that Bob does not have any WAN and is unable to perform the order, but he has tons of ZXC tokens, and his friend Sara is willing to help him out.
+Now, let's say that Bob does not have any ETH and is unable to perform the order, but he has tons of ZXC tokens, and his friend Sara is willing to help him out.
 In this case, we can use a `SignedFixedActionsOrder`, so that Bob only needs to sign the order, and Sara can perform it.
 If he wanted to pay Sara some ZXC for doing this, he could specify this in the order.

 Therefore, `signed` orders are perfect for third-party services providing order execution for someone else.
 This can come handy in a variety of dApps.